cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/bug-ios17.md

 iOS 17 ships with a browser bug that may prevent Cloudpilot from successfully launching as a homescreen app.
-This does not happen on the first load after a reboot, but on every subsequent load
+This does not happen on the first load after a reboot, but on every subsequent load.

 The symptom is an empty screen with may show an error message about a "FetchEvent".
 Waiting a few seconds will usually cause the page to reload